StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/required_permissions.md

 kubectl run -i --tty sysctl-check-max-map-count --privileged=true  --image=busybox --restart=Never --rm=true -- sysctl vm.max_map_count
 ```

-If the current `vm.max_map_count` setting is not at least `262144`, it will need to be increased in a different way or Elasticsearch will fail to start up and its pods will be in a restart loop.
+If the current `vm.max_map_count` setting isn't at least `262144`, it will need to be increased in a different way or Elasticsearch will fail to start up and its pods will be in a restart loop.
 The logs will contain an error message like this:

 ```text
 bootstrap checks failed